Hamburger Menu Examples and Alternatives

 However, it wasn’t widely used until 2009, when it appeared on the Facebook user interface in the form of a grid menu which was transformed to the “sandwich” in 2010.
 By this time, it started spreading to every popular platform on the Internet.

 Thus, it has become a staple in UX/UI design and seems set to stay there for a long time.
-The designers community has met the new trend cautiously: some of them dislike the icon and suggest replacing it with convenient tabs, while others welcome the new minimalistic hamburger menu website design.
+The designers community has met the new trend cautiously: some of them dislike the icon and suggest replacing it with convenient tabs, while others welcome the new minimalistic hamburger menu website design and place it in every system, be it a corporate website or bank website design.
 So, we might assume, the reason for the dislike is not in how it looks, but when and where it is used.

 Hamburger menu pros